adarshchavakula/PersonalizationProject/README.md

 * After how many times of listening to a track is a user more likely to start skipping the track?

 ### PartII Models Used : Nueral Network & SVD++ Ensemble
 We used a hybrid approach mixing a neural network and a SVD++ model with a periodicity term.
 The neural network incorporates recency into the model, identifying how user preferences shift over the duration of their listening history.
 The SVD++ brings in a collaborative filtering component by capturing songs that a user has not yet listened by identifying similarities between user-song pairs in the latent space.
 We combined these two models into a linear ensemble with 90% SVD++ and 10% Neural Network.
-For more information look to the Part II Detailed file.
+For more information look to the Part II detail file.

 ### Conclusion of Part II
-The Neural Netowrk was able to train in a matter of minutes with many features, while the SVD++ model trained over many hours with only a few features.
-However, our SVD++ model significantly outpeformed the neural network model.
-Due to this we weighted the SVD model as 90% of our combined liear enseble and the neuroal network as only 10% of the combined linear ensemble.
-The AUC from the linear enseble (at 0.808) we created is marginally higher than the SVD++ standalone AUC (at 0.807 ) and significantly higher than the Neural Network AUC (at 0.609).
-An AUC of 0.8 tell us that we could use our ensemble model or simply the SVD++ for reccomendation in a professional setting.
+The neural network trains in a matter of minutes with a multitude of features, while the SVD++ model trained over many hours with only a two features.
+Nevertheless, our SVD++ model significantly outpeformed the neural network.
+As a result, we weighted the SVD model as 90% of our combined linear ensemble and gave 10% weights to the neural network.
+The AUC from the linear ensemble (at 0.808) is marginally higher than the SVD++ standalone AUC (at 0.807), but is significantly higher than the neural network AUC (at 0.609).
+An AUC of 0.8 tells us that we can leverage our ensemble model for music recommendations in a commercial setting.